+Uncompressed L2.
+The CABA framework allows us to store compressed data selectively at different levels of the memory hierarchy.
+We consider an optimization where we avoid the overhead of decompressing data in L2 by storing data in uncompressed form.
 This provides another tradeoff between the savings in on-chip traffic (when data in L2 is compressed - default option), and savings in decompression latency (when data in L2 is uncompressed).
+Figure 16 depicts the performance benefits from this optimization.
 Several applications in our workload pool (e.g., RAY) benefit from storing data uncompressed as these applications have high hit rates in the L2 cache.
-We conclude that offering the choice of enabling or disabling compression at different levels of the memory hierarchy can provide application developers with an additional per-application performance knob.
+We conclude that offering the choice of enabling or disabling compression at different levels of the memory hierarchy can provide higher levels of the software stack (e.g., applications, compilers, runtime system, system software) with an additional performance knob.